 Graduation rate goals have been met, therefore, the additional actions and services will continue with some additional services being added.
-An increased pass rate in our credit recovery program is favorable.
-However, there was a decrease in our in-house summer school pass rate, so additional review is needed.
+An increased pass rate in our credit recovery program and our in-house summer school is favorable.

-A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of th Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Upda Table.
+A report of the Total Estimated Act Estimated Actual Percentages of Ir Fable. ual Expenditures for last yean nproved Services for last yean ar's actions may be found in ar's actions may be found ir the Annual Update Table.
+In the Contributing Actions A report of the Annual Update

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2022-23]
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2023-24]

-Projected LCFF Supplemental and/or Concentration Grants Projected Additional LCFF Concentration Grant (15 percent) \$4,513,696 0
+Projected LCFF Supplemental and/or Concentration Grants Projected Additional LCFF Concentration Grant (15 percent) 160,502 0